Kinship Care

 Child Arrangements Orders may be made in private family proceedings in which the local authority is not a party nor involved in any way in the arrangements.
 However, a Child Arrangements Order in favour of a relative or foster carer (who was a 'Kinship Carer') with whom a child is placed may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child.

-The local authority may pay Child Arrangements Order Allowances to relatives or friends, unless they are a spouse or civil partner of a parent, with whom a child is living under a Child Arrangements Order.
+The local authority may consider paying Child Arrangements Order Allowances to kinship carers, unless they are a spouse or civil partner of a parent, with whom a child is living under a Child Arrangements Order.
 This is set out in paragraph 15 of Schedule 1 of the Children Act 1989, however this is discretionary.

 5.5 Special Guardianship Order

-Special Guardianship offers a further option for children needing permanent care outside their birth family.
+Special Guardianship offers a further option for children needing permanent care outside their parents’ care.
 It can offer greater security without absolute severance from the birth family as in adoption.
+The following individuals can apply to be a child’s special guardian if they are not their parent and are over 18:

-The Special Guardian's will be asked to complete a Financial Assessment Form, which when completed should be passed to the Finance Officer responsible for carrying out the assessment.
+The Special Guardians will be asked to complete a Financial Assessment Form, which when completed should be passed to the Finance Officer responsible for carrying out the financial assessment.

-In circumstances where the child was looked after prior to the application for a special guardianship order the rate of Special Guardianship Financial Support will be paid at up to the equivalent of band one fostering allowances, less any benefits they the kinship carers are entitled to and will be reviewed annually, as per the Blackburn with Darwen Special Guardianship Policy.
+In circumstances where the child was looked after prior to the application for a special guardianship order the rate of Special Guardianship Financial Support will be paid at up to the equivalent of band one fostering allowances, less any benefits they the kinship carers are entitled to such as but not limited to, Universal Credit, Child Tax Credit, Child Benefit.
+A benefits calculation will be reviewed annually, as per the BWD Special Guardianship Policy.

-Where an application relates to a child not previously Looked After, any payment would be subject to financial assessment and is not guaranteed.
-It could also be time limited and for less than a band 1 allowance.
-Payments in these circumstances would only be agreed where there was a risk the child may not be able to remain in placement should financial support not be offered or that the child would be a significant disadvantage by not providing financial support (for example could not access nursery provision or other support that they require), these payments will be reviewed annually as per the Blackburn with Darwen Special Guardianship Policy.
+Where an application relates to a child not previously Looked After, any payment would be subject to financial assessment and is not guaranteed and is at the discretion of the local authority and would be subject to consideration at BWD Payment Panel.
+Payments in these circumstances would only be agreed where there was a risk the child may not be able to remain in placement should financial support not be offered or that the child would be at significant disadvantage by not providing financial support, these payments will be reviewed annually as per the Blackburn with Darwen Special Guardianship Policy.

-Additional allowances may be payable in exceptional circumstances and on the basis of assessed need and would always need to be approved by the Head of Service, Permanence.
+Additional allowances may be payable in exceptional circumstances and on the basis of assessed need and would always need to be approved at Payments Panel.
 Additional payments will be reviewed annually to ensure that the original need still exists.
 Exceptional cases may include where a carer loses a job and the implication may lead to disruption for the child or where for a time, a family may be required to reduce working hours to be with the child.

 5.6 Adoption Order

-An Adoption Order in favour of a kinship carer or foster carer (who was a kinship carer) with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child.
+An Adoption Order in favour of a kinship carer or foster carer (who was a kinship carer) with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child where all kinship carers have been thoroughly assessed with no positive outcome.

 Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.
 They then have to undertake assessments of the need for adoption support services at the request of the adopted child, adoptive parents and their families, as well as birth relatives.
 The support required is then set out in an Adoption Support Plan and this may include financial support.